Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Abstract

 \section{Abstract}

-This paper proposes a method for importing tensor index notation, including Einstein summation notation, into programming.
-This method involves introducing two types of parameters, i.e, scalar and tensor parameters.
-As an ordinary function, when a tensor parameter obtains a tensor as an argument, the function treats the tensor argument as a whole.
+In mathematics, many notations have been invented for the concise representation of mathematical formulae.
+Tensor index notation is one of such notations and has been playing a crucial role in describing formulae in mathematical physics.
+This paper shows a programming language that can deal with symbolical tensor indices by introducing a set of tensor index rules that is compatible with two types of parameters, i.e., scalar and tensor parameters.
+When a tensor parameter obtains a tensor as an argument, the function treats the tensor argument as a whole.
 In contrast, when a scalar parameter obtains a tensor as an argument, the function is applied to each component of the tensor.
-This paper shows that introducing these two types of parameters enables us to apply arbitrary functions to tensor arguments using index notation without requiring an additional description to enable each function to handle tensors.
-Furthermore, we show this method can be easily extended to define concisely the operators for differential forms such as the wedge product, exterior derivative, and Hodge star operator.
-It is achieved by providing users the method for controlling the completion of omitted indices.
+On a language with scalar and tensor parameters, we can design a set of index reduction rules that allows users to use tensor index notation for arbitrary user-defined functions without requiring additional description.
+Furthermore, we can also design index completion rules that allow users to define the operators concisely for differential forms such as the wedge product, exterior derivative, and Hodge star operator.
+In our proposal, all these tensor operators are user-defined functions and can be passed as arguments of high-order functions.